moise-mulungu/mixed-react-projects/project-info/teamdm/tech/javascript/vocabulary/js-vocabulary.md

 myObject[myPropertyNameInAVariable] // myPropertyNameInAVariable is an expression
 myObject.myPropertyNameInAVariable // error! myPropertyNameInAVariable is undefined (not a property of myObject)
 ```
+## Compile Phase

+In this phase, the JavaScript engine reads through the entire code without executing it.
+It looks for variable and function declarations and creates memory spaces for them in what's called the `Variable Environment`.
+This is where hoisting takes place.
+The engine assigns memory space for variables and initializes them with a default value of undefined, and for functions, it stores the entire function's code.
+It also checks for syntax errors during this phase.

+## Execution Phase

+After the compile phase, the JavaScript engine starts executing the code line by line.
+It assigns real values to the variables and executes the function calls.
+It's in this phase that the code actually performs actions.

 ## hoisting

 the process whereby the interpreter appears to move the declaration of functions, variables or classes to the top of their scope, prior to execution of the code that creates the functions, variables or classes

-DM: todoMM: in anticipation of an upcoming lesson on hoisting, add some more info here.
+(done) DM: todoMM: in anticipation of an upcoming lesson on hoisting, add some more info here.
 Ask AI for example: "briefly, what are the main issues to be aware of surrounding JavaScript hoisting; provide brief code examples of each issue"

+### main javascript hoisting issues
+  There are a few key issues to be aware of when it comes to JavaScript hoisting:

+  1. __Only Declarations Are Hoisted__:
+   Only variable and function declarations are hoisted, not initializations.
+If a variable is declared and initialized after using it, the value will be undefined.

+    ```js
+     console.log(myVar); // Outputs: undefined
+     var myVar = 5;
+    ```

+  2. __Let and Const Are Not Hoisted__:
+   Variables declared with let and const are hoisted to the top of the block, but they remain uninitialized until the code execution reaches the declaration.
+Trying to access them before declaration results in a ReferenceError.

+     ```js
+     console.log(myLetVar); // Outputs: ReferenceError: myLetVar is not defined let myLetVar = 5;
+     ```

+  3. __Function Expressions and Arrow Functions Are Not Hoisted__:
+   Function expressions and arrow functions are not hoisted.
+If you try to call one before it's defined, you'll get a TypeError.

+     ```js
+     console.log(myFunc()); // Outputs: TypeError: myFunc is not a function var myFunc = function() { return "Hello World"; };
+     ```

+  4. __Functions Are Hoisted First__:
+   Function declarations are hoisted before variables.
+If a variable and function with the same name are declared, the variable will overwrite the function in the hoisting phase.

+     ```js
+     console.log(myFunc()); // Outputs: "Hello World"
+     var myFunc = 5;
+     function myFunc() { return "Hello World"; }
+     console.log(myFunc); // Outputs: 5
+     ```
+     In this case, the function myFunc is hoisted first, then the variable myFunc is hoisted and overwrites the function.

 ## Assignment (=)